tyson-swetnam/emsi/README.md

 ## Contents

-The repository is organized for reproducible research.
+The repository is organized to enable reproducible research.

-Users can (re)run our analyses using data science workbenches, like [CyVerse](https://cyverse.org), or they clone this repository to their local machine and run the analyses there.
+Users can (re)run our analyses using their own computer or a cloud-based data science workbench, like [CyVerse](https://cyverse.org) Discovery Environment.

-See the [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for software requirements.
+See our [Wiki](https://github.com/tyson-swetnam/emsi/wiki) tab for free membership access and other requirements.

 ### /data

-example time series `.csv` files extracted in manuscript figures.
+Example time series used in the manscript.

+Data are stored as `.csv` files for use in R. R Markdown notebooks are provided which render these data as tables and figures in the main text.

-Extracted imagery data are hosted on [CyVerse DataCommons](http://datacommons.cyverse.org/).
+Additional derivative imagery layers from Google Earth Engine are hosted on [CyVerse DataCommons](http://datacommons.cyverse.org/).

 Original imagery are available from GEE or Planet.com.

 ### /docker